 So when it comes to life, your worth can only be defined by your level of contribution to the overall goal of life, not just the goal of a fraction of persons.
 This is where the measurement of worth by work becomes faulty.
 First, we must know the overall program of life and how we can contribute to it to know how significant any contribution is to it.

-I have explained the overall program of life and how you can find how you fit into it in this article.
+I have explained the overall program of life and how you fit into it in here.

 Why Work Is Not A True Measure Of Your Worth